grosv/laravelizer/README.md

 `--explain` Just tells you what the operation would create and where if you were to actually run it.

 ## Contributing
-This package is tested against [a sample database referenced in the MySQL documentation](https://github.com/datacharmer/test_db) so grab that and use it for the default connection when you are working locally and testing this package.